 Snoring may seem like it’s just a nuisance, but it’s more than that.
 The partner of a snorer can lose hours of sleep every night, which can be a source of significant tension in couples and even lead to health problems.
 Some couples resort to separate bedrooms as their only solution, but before you do that, you should consider snoring treatment.
 And since snoring may be a sign of sleep apnea, a potentially deadly condition, it’s important to get your snoring evaluated to make sure that’s all it is.

-Dr. Roger Roubal is the foremost dental expert on snoring and sleep apnea treatment in the Omaha, Nebraska area as well as the Midwest Region.
+Dr. Roger Roubal is the foremost dental expert on snoring and sleep apnea treatment in the Omaha, Nebraska area.
 To talk to him in person about your snoring and treatment options, please call (402) 493-4175 or click here to schedule an appointment.

 What Causes Snoring

 When you’re awake, your airway is held open by gravity and by your muscles.
 This allows air to flow easily and soundlessly through.
 When you go to bed, however, you lie down and gravity tends to pull your airway closed.
 As your muscles relax, your airway will narrow.
 Air flow becomes restricted and turbulent, creating vibrations that you hear as sound.

 If your airway actually closes completely, you will suffer a loss of air.
 This is sleep apnea.

 Snoring is influenced by many factors, such as:

 - Airway anatomy

 During your appointment, we can talk about these various factors and how you can modify them to improve results of your snoring treatment.